moira2k/TodoList/Documents/Festure Spec/'TodoList' Feature Spec.md

 ## Overview

 Adaptive Card tabs are a new way to build tabs in Teams.
-Compare to embed web content in an IFrame,  designing adaptive cards is simpler and requires less prerequisite.
-Now we have some examples, e.g. "to-do list App", using the react framework for front-end development but lack an entire teams app example of using Adaptive Card.
+Compared to embed web content in an IFrame, designing adaptive cards is simpler and requires less prerequisite.
+Now we have some examples, e.g., "to-do list App", using the react framework for front-end development but we lack an entire Teams app example of using Adaptive Card.
 We want to create a to-do list using adaptive cards and some other tools and document the pros and cons of adaptive cards.
 The goal of the project is to provide developer experience and demonstrate the use of our technology.

 ## Technologies and tools